iontodirel/find_devices/README.md

 make
 ~~~~

-### Docker

-A Docker container is provided, which can also be used as a self-contained build.

 ### Dependencies

 This project uses `libudev` and `libsound2` as development library dependencies, which need to be installed with your system package manager.